Abiotic Factors In The Coral Reef

 Reduce Your Carbon Footprint

 Climate change is the biggest threat to coral reefs, so reducing your carbon footprint is one of the most important things you can do to help.
-This can involve simple changes in your daily life, such as using public transportation, driving less, conserving energy, and eating less meat.
+Also, this can involve simple changes in your daily life, such as using public transportation, driving less, conserving energy, and eating less meat.
 Supporting policies and initiatives that promote renewable energy and reduce greenhouse gas emissions can also make a significant difference.
 By reducing your carbon footprint, you can help to slow ocean warming and acidification, giving coral reefs a better chance of survival.

 Support Sustainable Seafood Choices